March 1, 2023

 Company

-Further education is becoming more individual, we have often talked about this.
-Therefore, it is even more important to promote self-directed learning among employees.
+Continuing education is becoming more and more individualized, as we have often discussed.
+That is why it is all the more important to promote self-directed learning among employees.
 We share our favorite tips and tricks on how everyone can learn in a self-directed manner!

-The term “self-directed learning” is often used synonymously with the terms self-organized learning or self-determined learning, according to Wikipedia.
-These concepts can be found in various fields, e.g., psychology, but also in adult education and personnel development.
-And rightly so: Self-directed learning brings a decisive advantage.
-It allows learners to tailor the learning content to their own needs.
-This makes it easier for them to apply new knowledge in their everyday work – exactly when it is needed.
+The term "self-directed learning" is often used synonymously with the terms self-organized learning or self-determined learning, according to Wikipedia.
+These can be found in various areas, e.g. in psychology, but also in adult education and personnel development.
+And rightly so: Self-directed learning offers a decisive advantage.
+It enables learners to tailor learning content to their own needs.
+This makes it easier for them to apply new knowledge in everyday work – precisely when it is needed.

 Self-directed learning is also characterized by the following features: